 The purpose of this book is to introduce the reader to arithmetic topics, both ancient and modern, which have been at the center of interest in applications of number theory, particularly in cryptography.
 No background in algebra or number theory is assumed, and the book begins with a discussion of the basic number theory which is needed.
 The approach taken is algorithmic, emphasizing estimates of the efficiency of the techniques which arise from the theory.
 A special feature is the inclusion of recent application of the theory of elliptic curves.
 Extensive imaginative exercises and careful, revealing answers have been included in all of the chapters.
 The information society and the computer age have given rise to innumerable applications for cryptography besides the original motivation of secure communication.
 Thus, cryptography is a relatively fast-moving field.
 The new edition contains due to that fact substantial revisions and updated references.

 A valuable reference for the novice as well as for the expert who needs a wider scope of coverage within the area of cryptography, this book provides easy and rapid access of information and includes more than 200 algorithms and protocols; more than 200 tables and figures; more than 1,000 numbered definitions, facts, examples, notes, and remarks; and over 1,250 significant references, including brief comments on each paper.
+Cryptography, in particular public-key cryptography, has emerged an important discipline that is not only the subject of an enormous amount of research, but provides the foundation for information security in many applications.
+This title provides a treatment that introduces the practical aspects of both conventional and public-key cryptography.

 The Manga Guide to Cryptography breaks down how ciphers work, what makes them secure or insecure, and how to decode them.
 Comic illustrations make it easy to learn about classic substitution, polyalphabetic, and transposition ciphers; symmetric-key algorithms like block and DES (Data Encryption Standard) ciphers; how to use public key encryption technology to generate public/private keys and cryptograms; practical applications of encryption such as digital signatures, identity fraud countermeasures, and ´man in the middle´ attack countermeasures.